nus-cs2103-AY2223S1/ip/docs/README.md

 ## Quick Start

 1. Ensure you have `Java 11` installed on your computer.
-2. Download the latest `duke.jar` from [here](https://github.com/kxrt/ip/releases).
+2. Download the latest `Artemis.jar` from [here](https://github.com/kxrt/ip/releases).
 3. Copy the file to the folder you want to use as your **home** folder for *Artemis*.
-4. Navigate to the aforementioned folder via CLI and run `java -jar duke.jar`.
+4. Navigate to the aforementioned folder via CLI and run `java -jar Artemis.jar`.
 5. The GUI similar to the [Main Window screenshot](#ui-screenshots) should appear.
 6. Type your desired command in the message box and press `Enter` to execute it.
    eg. Type `help` and press `Enter` to view a list of possible commands!